General Equipment at Caterpillar Inc Pontiac Illinois

 Production workers operating large machinery at the Pontiac facility may have been exposed through:

-• Working in areas with asbestos-containing floor and ceiling tiles, including products from Georgia-Pacific, Celotex, and Armstrong World Industries
+• Working in areas with asbestos-containing floor and ceiling tiles, including products, ceiling tile, and

 • Operating equipment with asbestos-containing insulation or gaskets